The best way to explore the vast country of Russia is by traveling with the Trans-Siberian Express, and discovering the cities along the railway.

 Is it safe to travel on the train on the Trans-Siberian railway?

-Getting robbed on a train can happen anywhere in the world, but in certain places there is a higher chance for this to happen.
-So what’s the situation in Russia?
+Getting your stuff stolen on a train can happen anywhere in the world, but of course in certain places there is a higher chance for this.
+So what’s the case in Russia?

-There is a basis of this topic, as there were several stories in the past about people getting robbed on the Trans-Siberian Express, but things have changed.
-First of all, Russia is not as chaotic as it used to be for decades after of the collapse of the Soviet Union.
-Secondarily, the terror threat, that is just as present in Russia as in other parts of the world, forced the general security and policing to be taken more seriously, especially on means of transportation.
+But things have changed.
+First of all, Russia is not as chaotic as it used to be for decades after the collapse of the Soviet Union.
+The terror threat has also forced public safety in Russia to be taken more seriously, especially on vehicles of public transportation.

-Generally, no, don’t worry about getting robbed on the Trans-Siberian Express.
-Usually you will be traveling with Russian families, old Babushkas with their grandchildren, and university students, who will gladly share their food and vodka with you, before the endless sign communication and the intense Google Translate sessions kickoff.
+Don’t worry too much about theft on the Trans-Siberian Express.
+Usually you will be traveling with Russian families, old Babushkas with their grandchildren, and university students.
+People will gladly share their food and vodka with you, before the endless sign communication and the intense Google Translate sessions kick off.

 Is it safe to travel to cities along the Trans-Siberian railway?

 This is probably a bit harder to answer.
-I have traveled on the Trans-Mongolian route, which diverges after Irkutsk towards Mongolia, and I have only been to a couple of bigger cities along the Trans-Siberian Railway in Russia.
+I traveled on the Trans-Mongolian route, which diverges after Irkutsk towards Mongolia, and I’ve only been to a couple of bigger cities along the Trans-Siberian Railway in Russia.
 These are Moscow, Yekaterinburg, Irkutsk and Listvyanka.
-Shortly, my experiences were absolutely positive.
-I have traveled as a solo male traveler, and I felt absolutely safe all the time, the people were all welcoming and friendly.
-Of course as in any other cities in the world, there are unsafe areas, so always inform yourself before exploring deeper!
+In short, my experience was absolutely positive.
+I was traveling as a solo male traveler, and I felt absolutely safe all the time, the people were all welcoming and friendly.
+Of course as in any other cities in the world, there are riskier areas, so always inform yourself before exploring deeper!